hamlet-io/docs/docs/getting-started/aws-serverless/deploy-container/hamlet-hello-api.md

     cd myapp/config/solutionsv2/integration/default/
     ```

-1. Open the segment.json  file in this directory using your text editor and add the following
+1. Open the segment.json file in this directory using your text editor and add the following:

     :::tip
-    The app tier object will exist already if you've run through all of the guide.
-Add the Components object from here to the existing tier if that is the case
+    The app tier object will already exist if you've worked through the guide in order.
+If that is the case add the components object from here to the existing tier.
     :::

     ```json